antonindurieux/personal-website-offline-/_portfolio/1_Kaggle_Plant_Pathology_2021_competition.md

 This article is based on the solution I submitted for the Kaggle [Plant Pathology 2021 challenge](https://www.kaggle.com/c/plant-pathology-2021-fgvc8){:target='_blank'}, which took place from March 15 2021 to May 27 2021.
 This competition was part of the Fine-Grained Visual Categorization [FGVC8](https://sites.google.com/view/fgvc8){:target='_blank'} workshop at the Computer Vision and Pattern Recognition Conference [CVPR 2021](http://cvpr2021.thecvf.com/){:target='_blank'}.

-This competition was a good opportunity to practice and deepen my knowledge on [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network){:target='_blank'} implementation, and to explore some technical topics such as :
+This competition was a good opportunity to explore some technical topics related to Convolutional Neural Networks such as :
-- How to implement a CNN taking advantage of [TPUs](https://www.kaggle.com/docs/tpu){:target='_blank'} to speed up the computing steps ;
+- How to implement a CNN taking advantage of [TPUs](https://www.kaggle.com/docs/tpu) to speed up the computing steps ;
-- How to build an efficient TensorFlow input pipeline with the [tf.data API](https://www.tensorflow.org/guide/data){:target='_blank'} ;
+- How to build an efficient TensorFlow input pipeline with the [tf.data API](https://www.tensorflow.org/guide/data) ;
-- How to take advantage of a pre-trained neural network with [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning){:target='_blank'} to achieve high performance.
+- What loss could be suitable for optimizing the F1-score.

 My solution ranked 11th out of 626 teams on the public leaderboard, and 36th on the private leaderboard (top 6%).